CS-2450-Group-C/milestone2/README.md

 ## How to use
 The UVSim can load 4-digit words from a __.txt__ file into memory, starting at address 00.
 Ensure all files are downloaded into the same directory.
 From that directory, call ___python main.py fileName.txt___

+## How to test
+To test the UVSim, you must have the Python module Pytest installed.
+To install pytest, type the command `pip install pytest`.
+Once pytest is installed, navigate to the folder with the UVSim files and the unit_test.py file.
+Then run the command `pytest unit_test.py`.
+This will run tests in the file and alert you to any failed tests.

 ## Accepted 4-digit Word Formats
 <pre>+0123
 -0123